dcunited001/dcunited001.github.io/_drafts/great-people.md

 is useless if you don't know what the pieces are, how the fit together or whether some piece of your strategy can be reliably executed when you need it.

+also important to quantify statistic variance and risk

 ...